taroberti/challenge-fe/react-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before anything
+In the project directory (react-challenge):

+Please, add the firebaseConfig.js to the react-challenge/src/config directory.

+### `npm install`

+Please, run this command when first downloading this repository.

 ## Available Scripts

 In the project directory (react-challenge), you can run:

-### `npm install`

-Please run this command when first downloading this repository.

 ### `npm start`